Sahar Hashmi

-Sahar Hashmi (Urdu: سحر ہاشمی) is a Pakistani actress, who works in Urdu television dramas.
+Sahar Hashmi (Urdu: سحر ہاشمی) is a Pakistani actress who works in Urdu television.
+She made her debut with Hum TV's soap Zulm (2023) for which she earned a Hum Award for Best New Sensation Female.
+She has since starred in the romance Mann Mast Malang (2025).

-Early life and career
+Career

-She made her acting debut with the Pakistani drama series Aangan in a supporting role, in 2017.
-In 2023 she was offered the lead role of Esha in the drama serial Zulm, along with Faysal Quraishi.
-In 2024, Hashmi appeared in the television drama Ishq Hua, along with Haroon Kadwani.
-She played the lead role opposite Junaid Khan in the 2024 drama Shadi Card.
-In 2025, she had the lead role in Mann Mast Malang, along with Danish Taimoor.
+Hashmi made her acting debut with the leading role of Esha in the drama serial Zulm.
+In 2024, Hashmi appeared in the television drama Ishq Hua.
+She played another leading role in the 2024 drama Shadi Card.
+In 2025, she played the lead role in Mann Mast Malang.
+She also played the lead role in the 2026 television series Shaidai.